 To control seizures associated with epilepsy, glomerulonephritis, or hypothyroidism, the usual adult dose is 1 gram administered intramuscularly or intravenously.

-In paroxysmal atrial tachycardia, Magnosolv should be used only if the simplest measures have failed and there is no evidence of myocardial damage.
+In paroxysmal atrial tachycardia, Magnosolv should be used only if the most straightforward measures have failed and there is no evidence of myocardial damage.
 The usual dose is 3 grams to 4 grams (30 to 40 ml of a 10% solution) administered intravenously over 30 seconds with extreme caution.

-Magnosolv sulfate in solution can result in precipitate formation when mixed with solutions containing:
+Magnosolv sulfate in the solution can result in precipitate formation when mixed with solutions containing: